-I was nominated by Janel-Hayley @KeeperofPages – thank you!
+I was tagged by @KeeperofPages to do the Fall Activities tag – thank you!
 I have seen this tag a lot and I’m very flattered to have been tagged.
 So let’s do it!

 APPLE PICKING: (a book on your TBR pile that looks so good you can’t wait to take a bite out of it!)

 Into the Blue by Pene Henson.
 I saw the beautiful cover and was drawn in by the synopsis.
 I’m excited to read it.

 CORN MAZE: (a book that is fun to get lost in)